A Quilt Binding Primer (Part 4): How to Attach Binding to a Quilt

 Now you can return to the machine and stitch the joined binding tails in place, and no one will ever be able to figure out where you started or where you stopped.

-Once you attach binding a few times, you will realize that you can attach binding to the front of your quilt pretty quickly.
-You’ll get a little better and a little faster every time.
-And the front side is where I tend to scrape off as much time as I can.
-The backside is a different story.
+Once you attach binding to the front a few times, you will realize that you can do this pretty quickly.
+And you’ll get a little better and a little faster every time.
+But this is just part one.

 I love the hand sewing part of quilt binding, and usually save this for evenings when I’m a bit tired.
 I can turn on Netflix, hit play and mindlessly sew while I listen and watch.

-To prep the quilt for hand sewing the back,simply press the binding out from the front side of the quilt.
+To prep the quilt for hand sewing the back, simply press the binding out from the front side of the quilt.
 At this point, a lot of people like to turn the binding over the sides and hold it down with little clips.
-In fact most of my quilting buddies do this, but I feel the same way about binding clips as I do about pins.
+Many of my quilting buddies do this, but I feel the same way about binding clips as I do about pins.
 They get in my way.
-I prefer to simply fold over a 2 inch section at a time, hold it down with one clip, and stitch it down.
+I prefer to simply fold over a 2 inch section at a time, making sure it is aligned straight, then I hold it down with one clip and proceed to stitch it down.

 Until next time,